Are Spiders Attracted to Light?

 Spiders are extremely sensitive to the smell of white vinegar.
 This unpleasant aroma can affect the spiders’ natural senses and therefore it will keep spiders away from your home.
 You can pour white vinegar all around your property or garden to deter spiders.

-Use an indoors mint plant
+Use an indoor mint plant

 Mint leaves have a strong smell that is very unpleasant for spiders.
 If you want to spider-proof your home, you can get a mint plant and place it somewhere near places you often see spiders.
 You can also use mint leaves from the supermarket and place them in specific corners of your house for the same effect.